benoit-liquet/BSS-PCA-PLS/README.md

-# Best Subset Selection for PCA and PLS models
+# Best Subset Solution Path for PCA and PLS models

 Here we provide a comprehensible detailed vignette to run Best Subset Selection for PCA and PLS models